tkubica12/azurestack-lab/Day1.md

     --parameters count=3
 ```

-Investigate what happens if we now redeploy with low count.
+Investigate what happens if we now redeploy with lower count.

 ```powershell
 az group deployment create -g arm-app-rg `